-Keanakākoʻi, meaning "cave of the adzes", likely formed during the 1400s, during Kīlauea's great summit collapses.
+Keanakākoʻi, meaning "cave of the adzes", likely formed during the 1400s, during the great summit collapses of Kīlauea.
 Until 1877, Hawaiian kahuna kākoʻi (carving experts) sought the crater's superior and rare basaltic rock for making koʻi, or adze heads.
 Bound to a sturdy ʻau koʻi (wooden handle), this valuable tool was used to carve vital objects like canoes and houses.
-But the famous adze quarry was covered by lava, first in 1877, then again during the fissure eruption in July 1974.
-Today, the crater floor is 115 feet deep.
+But the famous adze quarry was covered by lava, first in 1877, and again during the fissure eruption in July 1974.
+Today, the crater is 115 feet deep.